iAbhishek91/learn-docker-kubernetes/kubernetes/minikube.md

 #### Notes

-Once the kubernetes cluster is created using minicube, `minicube start` command creates  a kubectl context called minicube.
+Once the kubernetes cluster is created using minikube, `minikube start` command creates  a kubectl context called minikube.
 This context contains the configuration to communicate with your Minikube cluster.

-### Running application in minicube
+### Running application in minikube

 before starting, ensure kubernetes cluster is running properly